NakardaRichards/NakardaRichards/README.md

 ### Hello I am Nakarda 👋

-I am a Full stack developer who loves to explore new technologies.
+I am a Full Stack developer who loves to explore new technologies.

 <!--
 **NakardaRichards/NakardaRichards** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.